Gurrt/software-process/assignment-1/cause_3.md

 of quality requirements. [source don’t fire the architect] This was discussed in the previous chapter.
 [review: make sure it is] However the cause for the performance problems at the registration pages was caused by a requirement that changed in a late stage during the development.
-The requirement had a major impact on the architectural constraints of the site that were not captured.
+The requirement had a major impact on the architectural constraints of the site that was not captured.

+# Scrum

+Requirements can change until they are in-sprint.
+Product Owner responsible for requirement specification in product backlog.
+No mechanisms for dealing with QA in scrum, except maybe in DoD.
+Capture of the impact of the requirement would be dependent on the expertise of the product owner.

+# RUP

+# Mars